 Breastfeed.
 If you aren’t breastfeeding, then you are feeding them chemical factory food, quite likely made from GMOs.
+Here is a label from a popular brand of baby formula.
 Avoid this horrible crap.

 A child-safe area.
 As you child begins to walk, set up an area that is child-safe.
 Children need a place where they can fool around and play, and not have to hear “don’t do this/don’t touch that” all the time.
 Fencing and gating can help here.

 Child-size things.
 As children get a little larger, ages 2-5, they can be given child-size things that are easy for them to handle.
 Probably everyone has some child-size cups or spoons.
 Child-size furniture is also nice, including perhaps a cabinet with child-size drawers that can be easily opened with big handles.
 Children like to have a place where they can keep their things.

 Keep your baby by you while sleeping.
 Separating an infant into a separate bedroom is unnatural.
 Keep your baby near your bed, in a bassinet or at least a crib in the same bedroom.

 No screens.
 It doesn’t take long before moms learn that children are fascinated by video screens.
 It keeps them quiet for hours.
 It is very tempting but … don’t do this.
 I wouldn’t give children screens (tablets, televisions) until maybe age 6 — including “children’s” entertainment, and especially “educational” programs.
 One problem today is that children often have tablets, which they hold perhaps 8″ from their eyes (they have short arms).
 This can be very bad for developing eyes.